 Planet Nine orbits the sun at a distance that is 20 times farther out than the orbit of Neptune.
 (The orbit of Neptune is 2.7 billion miles from the sun at its closest point.)
 The strange world's orbit is about 600 times farther from the sun than the Earth's orbit is from the star.

 Scientists have not actually seen Planet Nine directly.
 Its existence was inferred by its gravitational effects on other objects in the Kuiper Belt.

 Scientists Mike Brown and Konstantin Batygin at the California Institute of Technology in Pasadena described the evidence for Planet Nine in a study published in the Astronomical Journal.
 The research is based on mathematical models and computer simulations using observations of six other smaller Kuiper Belt Objects with orbits that aligned in a similar matter.

 Because of their small size and distant location, Kuiper Belt Objects are a challenge to spot from Earth.
 Infrared measurements from NASA's space-based telescope, Spitzer, have helped to nail down sizes for the largest objects.

 In order to catch a better glimpse of these remote leftovers from the birth of the solar system, NASA launched the New Horizons mission.
-Set to reach Pluto in 2015, the mission’s robotic probe will study the most famous dwarf planet before continuing on with an aim to examine multiple KBOs.
+The spacecraft reached Pluto in 2015 and continued on with an aim to examine multiple KBOs.

 See more about Discoveries and Discoverers of KBOs & Dwarf Planets.